Wolffia globosa: Molecular biology and genomic insights

 Recent advances in molecular biology have facilitated the sequencing of the Wolffia globosa genome, revealing unique genetic adaptations that support its minute size and rapid growth.
 Genomic studies have identified specific genes associated with efficient nutrient uptake, reduced structural complexity, and high reproductive capacity.
 These findings provide new insights into the evolutionary reduction of plant body plans and have implications for both plant developmental biology and biotechnological applications.

 Protein content and food security applications

 Wolffia globosa contains exceptionally high protein levels—up to 40% of its dry weight—making it a promising candidate for future food security.
-It is rich in essential amino acids and micronutrients, including vitamin B12, and can be cultivated rapidly in minimal space.
+It is rich in essential amino acids and micronutrients, including vitamin B_{12}, and can be cultivated rapidly in minimal space.
 Recent research highlights its potential as a sustainable plant-based protein source, especially in regions facing nutritional deficiencies.
-Pilot studies in Southeast Asia have explored its use in traditional and novel food products, positioning W. globosa as a model for "future foods."
+Pilot studies in Southeast Asia have explored its use in traditional and novel food products, positioning W. globosa as a model for "future foods".